« Back to Spotlights

 Nothing beats a holiday weekend in New York’s Hudson Valley, especially when you can add a few days of paid time off to extend your weekend getaway into a longer excursion.
-You deserve a break, and here in Dutchess County, we have plenty of exciting things to see and do this spring and summer, so stay as long as you like!
+You deserve a break, and here in Dutchess County, we have plenty of exciting things to see and do, so stay as long as you like!

 Take an extra day to relax and finish a book.
 Dine at a new restaurant (or an old favorite).
 Visit a fascinating historic site, see amazing works of art, admire the region’s natural splendor on a hike or bike ride, stop at a farm stand and buy some fresh produce to bring home.
 The possibilities — and the fun — are endless.